|Responsible University Administrator:||Vice President for Research|

 All program participants must complete a CITI “Common Course.”
 Different versions of the Common Course are designated depending on an individual’s discipline of interest and relationship to the University.
 Faculty members, graduate students, staff members, and undergraduates each have their own Common Course, as do USM Arts & Humanities faculty members and graduate students, as do Honors College students and select other undergraduates.
 Additional courses also may be required, depending on an individual’s activities and responsibilities.
 The relevant Common Course must be completed by the end of an individual’s first semester at USM.

-Members of the University’s IRB and investigators applying for IRB approval must complete the IRB course.
+Members of the University’s IRB and investigators applying for IRB approval must complete the IRB course and keep Common Course and IRB course certificates active (non-expired).

 Investigators applying for a grant from one of the Public Health Service agencies, such as the National Institutes of Health (NIH), must complete the FCOI course.